-These work efforts for Phases I (Menomonee River watershed) and II (Root River watershed and Lake Michigan coast) are scheduled to be completed in 2017.
+These work efforts for Phases I (Menomonee River watershed) and II (Root River watershed) are scheduled to be completed in 2017.

 Upon completion of this project, flood hazard area boundaries will have been accurately delineated and digitized along the stream reaches concerned.
-The proposed mapping will consist of digital layers which can readily be combined with the digital, large-scale cadastral, as well as topographic mapping which has been prepared to SEWRPC standards in the Waukesha County portions of the study area and the digital large-scale topographic mapping which has been prepared to SEWRPC standards in the Ozaukee and Washington County portions of the study area.
+The proposed mapping will consist of digital layers which can readily be combined with the digital, large-scale cadastral, as well as topographic mapping which has been prepared to SEWRPC standards in the Waukesha County portions of the study area and the digital large-scale topographic mapping which has been prepared to SEWRPC standards in the Ozaukee, Racine, and Washington County portions of the study area.
 The layers will also be suitable for use with digital orthophotographic and other map products prepared to SEWRPC standards.
 Four layers will include the 10-, 50-, 100-, and 500-year recurrence interval flood hazard area boundaries; a fifth the 100-year recurrence interval floodway boundaries; and a sixth the flood stage elevations, cross-section locations, and river mile stations.
-The mapping will provide an improved basis for Federal flood insurance purposes and for local floodplain zoning, which is currently required under Chapter NR 116 of the Wisconsin Administrative Code and is in place in all of the studied communities in Ozaukee, Washington, and Waukesha Counties.
+The mapping will provide an improved basis for Federal flood insurance purposes and for local floodplain zoning, which is currently required under Chapter NR 116 of the Wisconsin Administrative Code and is in place in all of the studied communities in Ozaukee, Racine, Washington, and Waukesha Counties.

-Funding Source SEWRPC SEWRPC (service agreements) Total (tax levy) 50% 100% 50% \$25,000 \$25,000 \$50,000
+Funding Source SEWRPC SEWRPC (service (tax levy) agreements) Total 55% 45% 100% \$20,000 \$36,180 \$16,180